srforever/giro3d/GOVERNANCE.md

 The project management committee consists of those individuals identified as ‘project owners’ on the development site.
 The PSC has additional responsibilities over and above those of a committer.
 These responsibilities ensure the smooth running of the project.
 PSC members are expected to participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

 Members of the PSC do not have significant authority over other members of the community, although it is the PSC that votes on new committers.
 It also makes decisions when community consensus cannot be reached.
-In addition, the PSC has access to the project’s private mailing list and its archives.
+In addition, the PSC has access to the project’s private communication channel and its archives.
 This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

 Membership of the PSC is by invitation from the existing PSC members.
 A nomination will result in discussion and then a vote by the existing PSC members.
 PSC membership votes are subject to consensus approval of the current PSC members.